luiscoco/Angular_Siganls-Sample/README.md

 ```

 ## Signals component Template
-We show in a paragraph HTML element the counter signal value:
+We show in a paragraph HTML element the "counter" signal value:
 ```
 <p id="counter-output">Counter: {{ counter() }}</p>
 ```